Call us FREE on

 Can you add Stamp Duty to your mortgage?

-You can’t add Stamp Duty to your mortgage as it has to be paid in one lump sum within 14 days of completion, but if you have a larger deposit amount then you can use some of this to pay the Stamp Duty and request to borrow more on your mortgage.
-But bear in mind that this will increase your mortgage debt and will cost you more in interest in the long run.
+You can’t add Stamp Duty to your mortgage as it must be paid in one lump sum within 14 days of completion, but if you have a larger deposit amount then you can use some of this to pay the Stamp Duty and request to borrow more on your mortgage.
+However, bear in mind that this will increase your mortgage debt and will cost you more in interest in the long run.

 How much Stamp Duty do Limited Companies pay?

-If you purchase a property via a limited company you will pay Stamp Duty at the normal rate along with the 3% surcharge, even if it is the first property purchased by the company.
-The temporary reduced rates for Stamp Duty will also apply to limited companies.
+If you purchase a property via a limited company, you will pay Stamp Duty at the normal rate along with the 3% surcharge, even if it is the first property purchased by the company.